actix/actix-website/content/docs/application.md

 ## Using an Application Scope to Compose Applications

-The `web::wcope()` method allows to set a specific application prefix.
+The `web::scope()` method allows to set a specific application prefix.
 This scope represents a resource prefix that will be prepended to all resource patterns added by the resource configuration.
 This can be used to help mount a set of routes at a different location than the included callable's author intended while still maintaining the same